Marketing to China it's also an Agency

-But the most famous undercover sponsorship sample was Li Ning’s promotion on Beijing Olympic Games: the boss of the company, Li Ning, lighted the Cauldron as the symbol of China sports.
+But the most famous undercover sponsorship sample was Li Ning’s promotion at the Beijing Olympic Games: the boss of the company, Li Ning, lighted the Cauldron as the symbol of China sports.

 3. Media sponsorship

 Online marketing has become a must in sports goods marketing because your customers are there.
 One in three netizens in China are students who contribute 80% of the market.
-And as the decrease of leisure time, increasing concern about convenience and individuality and demand for latest information, internet is becoming more and more important for sports goods makers.
+And as the decrease in leisure time, increasing concern about convenience and individuality and demand for the latest information, the internet is becoming more and more important for sports goods makers.

 Here are some suggestions for using it:

 The main purpose of building an online community around your brand is to have a group of people seeing, checking, trying and talking about your brand.
 And then those who are already professional in your products will share their experience with others, or “outer community”, and influence them.

 The most used platforms are SNS and blog.
 Don’t forget the most popular SNS in China: Weibo.
 On these platforms, you can let your targets know you and interact with them, then gather them around you.
 You can get feedback from them fast from your community, so you can know what they feel about your products, what they like, what’s the trend.